 Blue Badge Scheme

-You may be eligible for a Blue Badge if you a disabled veteran or a member of the Armed Forces.
+You may be eligible for a Blue Badge if you are a disabled veteran or a member of the armed forces.

-If you are currently in the Armed Forces and are no longer resident in the UK, you or a member of your household can apply to the Ministy of Defence for a Blue Badge.
-If you've kept your residency in Northern Ireland, you should apply to the Northern Ireland Blue Badge Scheme.
+If you are currently in the armed forces and are no longer resident the UK, you or a member of your household can apply to the Ministry of Defence for a blue badge.
+If you've kept your UK residency, you should apply to your local authority.

 For more information about eligibility for the Blue Badge scheme, see who is eligible for a blue badge.

-You can find more information on the Blue Badge Scheme on nidirect at www.nidirect.gov.uk
+You can find more information on the Blue Badge scheme on the GOV.UK website at www.gov.uk.

 Veterans cannot apply for this railcard.